CAR-15: Colt Automatic Rifle-15 family

-CAR-15 Rifle (AKA: M16 rifle)
+CAR-15 Rifle (M16 rifle)

+Beginning in 1961 under ARPA's Project Agile, Colt provided approximately 1,000 AR-15s for evaluation to the U.S. Government in southeast Asia.
+Colt was eventually awarded their first contract to supply the U.S. Army and U.S. Air Force with the M16 in November, 1963.
 The Model 603 CAR-15 Rifle, adopted initially by the United States Army as the XM16E1 and then later as the M16A1, and the Model 604 CAR-15 Rifle, adopted by the United States Air Force as the M16, formed the core of the CAR-15 family.
 However, the United States military had already committed to purchases before Colt created the concept of the CAR-15 weapons system.
 The principal difference between the Model 603 and Model 604 is that the former has a forward assist, allowing a user to manually close a stuck bolt.

-CAR-15 Heavy Assault Rifle M1
+CAR-15 Heavy Assault Rifle M1 (Model 606)

-The CAR-15 Heavy Assault Rifle M1 was a heavy-barreled version of the standard AR-15 with a bipod attachment, intended for use as a Squad Automatic Weapon (SAW).
-It was designed to feed from 30-round box magazines.
+The CAR-15 Heavy Assault Rifle M1 was a heavy-barreled version of the standard CAR-15 with a bipod attachment, intended for use as a Squad Automatic Weapon (SAW).
+It was designed to feed from the same detachable box magazine used for the M16.
+Approximately 100-150 were produced by Colt for evaluation by the U.S. Army during the SAWS program in 1965.
+Colt continued attempts to market the HBAR M16A1 as the Model 621 through the late 1970s without success and only a few dozen were manufactured.
+Colt did eventually produce a heavy barrel civilian market semi-automatic AR-15 beginning in the late 1980s based on the M16A2 called the AR-15 HBAR that was a commercial success.

 CAR-15 Heavy Assault Rifle M2

 The CAR-15 Heavy Assault Rifle M2 was a belt-fed conversion of the standard CAR-15, with a heavy barrel and bipod attachment.
 It was made in prototype form only and saw no sales.
+The CAR-15 Heavy Assault Rifle M2 was not related to the CMG-1, CMG-2, or CMG-3 belt fed machine guns.